Nestor Makhno: Paris

 Upon his arrival in Paris in April 1925, Makhno wrote that he had found himself "amongst a foreign people and political enemies whom I have so often declaimed against".
 He was reunited with his wife and daughter in the city, where French anarchists like May Picqueray provided the family with lodging and healthcare.
 Makhno found work at a local foundry and a Renault factory but was forced to leave both jobs due to his health problems.
 His right foot was considered for amputation because of an old bullet wound in his ankle.
 His health care was overseen by the libertarian feminist Lucile Pelletier, who described his body as being "literally encased in scar tissue".
 She advised his family to move out to prevent them from contracting tuberculosis.
 Between his debilitating illness, homesickness and a strong language barrier, Makhno fell into a deep depression.
 According to Alexander Berkman, Makhno particularly despised living in a big city and dreamed of returning to the Ukrainian countryside, where he could "tak[e] up again the struggle for liberty and social justice".

 Makhno undertook to write his Memoirs, which sold poorly.
-He also collaborated with exiled Russian anarchists to establish the bimonthly libertarian communist journal Delo Truda (Дело Труда, The Cause of Labor), in which Makhno published an article in each issue over three years.
+He also collaborated with exiled Russian anarchists to establish the bimonthly libertarian communist journal Delo truda (Дело труда, The Cause of Labor), in which Makhno published an article in each issue over three years.
 Arshinov, the journal's editor, criticized Makhno's articles as poorly written, which upset Makhno greatly and exacerbated his resentment of those anarchists whom he considered to be "armchair theoreticians".
-The theoretical developments of the journal eventually culminated in the publication of the Organizational Platform of the General Union of Anarchists, which called for the reorganization of the anarchist movement into a more cohesive structure, based on the experiences of revolutionary Ukraine and the defeat by the Bolsheviks.
+The theoretical developments of the journal eventually culminated in the publication of the Organizational Platform of the General Union of Anarchists, which called for the reorganization of the anarchist movement into a more cohesive structure, based on the experiences of revolutionary Ukraine and their defeat by the Bolsheviks.
 The Platform attracted criticism from the synthesists, such as Volin, who regarded it as a Bolshevization of anarchism.
 A March 1927 meeting to discuss the Platform in L'Haÿ-les-Roses attracted anarchists from Russia, Poland, Bulgaria, Italy, and China.
 When the meeting was raided by police, Makhno was arrested and threatened with deportation, but he was defended by Louis Lecoin and Henri Sellier, who secured his continued stay in France.